EUI –v- Charles and others: a warning to Credit Hire Organisations and their solicitors

 As to whether this case marks a turning point in the need for claimants to provide financial disclosure prior to the issue of proceedings I would argue it does not.
 The publicised business model of this hire company was in my view its undoing.
 In addition, if a defendant insurer has, in its initial response to a letter of claim, raised the usual “plethora” of technical challenges to a claimant’s entitlement to recover hire then surely that must undermine any argument that early disclosure of financial documentation is likely to resolve the dispute without the need for proceedings.
 Perhaps then, the court will see a defendant’s pre-action disclosure request for what it truly is – just another tactic employed by the insurance industry to render the pursuit of credit hire claims uneconomical.Back

-Jamie Patton - Head of RTA and Credit Hire
+Jamie Patton - Head of PI and RTA/Credit Hire Departments

 To discuss how Glaisyers can assist you contact Jamie Patton on Jamie.Patton@glaisyers.com or via 0161 832 4666.